notedit/janus-go/README.md

 ## Intro

-This is an expiriment at creating an understandable, robust, Structured Concurrency based library for talking to Janus using Go
+This is an experiment at creating an understandable, robust, Structured Concurrency based library for talking to Janus using Go
 I am newer to structured concurrency, but I need a super super super robust and predictsble library for talking to Janus and this is my effort to have one

 ## Goals